 - Upon check-in, record any damages to the rental property and immediately contact the owner.
 Record all coorespondence.

 - Hosts are available to help!
 Don't be shy to ask questions during your stay.

 - Be respectful of your neighbors.
 Frequently, adjacent homes are filled by permanent residents.
 Respecting quiet hours and parking rules reduces conflict and allows everyone to enjoy their day.

 - Speaking of neighbors...
 Ask a local resident!
 Neighbors can often help.
 Who better to ask where to find the best bike paths, have a great night on the town, or the best spots for fishing?

 - Lock your rental property while you are gone!
 Don't let burglars spoil your trip.

 - Don't leave anything behind!
 Just before you drive away, walk through the rental to confirm you've collected all personal belongings.
 Check closets, dressers, garages, and bathrooms for hidden belongings.
 Clean out the refrigerator and take or dispose of leftovers.

 - Document the condition of the property at check-out.
 We recommend taking a video during your final walk-through.

-- Leave a review!
-Property managers rely on great ratings to inspire more bookings.
-They'll be thankful for your review.
-Alternatively, if something wasn't as described, other vacationers will appreciate that you share your feedback and help them have the best future vacation.
-Please be objective.
-If something fell short of expectations, consider whether the owner could control the issue, and if so, whether they responded quickly to remedy it.
+- After your trip, leave a review!
+Property managers rely on excellent ratings to propel new reservations.
+They'll be much obliged for your feedback.
+Alternatively, if something wasn't right, other families will be thankful you shared your review and help them have the best future vacation.
+Be fair with your review.
+If something fell short of expectations, consider whether the manager had any control over the issue, and if so, whether they responded quickly to solve it.